MatthiasQuintern/nicole/nicole.1.md

 If you don't want your files in the history, add the `-n` option.

 ## genius
-Nicole searches for lyrics using the genius api using the "title" and "artist" tags of the file.
+Nicole searches for lyrics using the genius api with the "title" and "artist" tags of the file.
 If the title and artist names from genius and the tags are similar, the lyrics are scraped from the url obtained through the api.

 ## azlyrics